 [Amended by Sp.
 Act, Jan.
 Sess., 1955, Sp.
 No. 617, 27 C.S.A.
-558, approved 8-11-1955; amended by referendum 10-1-1962; amended by referendum 10-5-1964; amended by referendum 11-7-1978; amended by referendum 11-5-1991; amended by referendum 11-5-1996; amended by referendum 11-4-
+558, approved 8-11-1955; amended by referendum 10-1-1962; amended by referendum 10-5-1964; amended by referendum 11-7-1978; amended by referendum 11-5-1991; amended by referendum 11-5-1996; amended by referendum 11-4-2003; amended by referendum11-8-2022]

-2003; amended by referendum 11-4-2008; amended by referendum11-8-2022] The [Board of Directors] City Council shall appoint a [Town] City Attorney, whose compensation shall be fixed by the [Board of Directors] City Council, and when the need exists, the [Board of Directors] City Council shall appoint a Bond Counsel.
+The [Board of Directors] City Council shall appoint a [Town] City Attorney, whose compensation shall be fixed by the [Board of Directors] City Council, and when the need exists, the [Board of Directors] City Council shall appoint a Bond Counsel.
 The [Town] City Attorney shall be the head of the Department of Law.
-The Town City Attorney shall be the legal adviser for the Town City, the Town City Manager, [Board of Directors] City Council, Board of Education, and all departments, boards, commissions, bureaus and other officers in all matters affecting the [Town] City or relating to their official duties.
-The [Town] City Attorney shall appear for and protect the rights and interests of the [Town] City in all actions, suits and proceedings brought by or against it or any of the departments, boards, commissions, bureaus, or officers on account of matters involving the performance of their official duties or affecting the [Town] City, and discharge such other legal duties as may be prescribed by law or by ordinance.
-The [Town] City Attorney shall have power, subject to the approval of the [Town] City Manager, to appeal from orders, decisions and judgments in which the [Town] City, or any department, commission, board, bureau or officer is a party.
+The [Town] City Attorney shall be the legal adviser for the [Town] City, the [Town] City Manager, [Board of Directors] City Council, Board of Education, and all departments, boards, commissions, bureaus and other officers in all matters affecting the [Town] City or relating to their official duties.
+The [Town] City Attorney shall appear for and protect the rights and interests of the [Town] City in all actions, suits and proceedings brought by or against it or any of the departments, boards, commissions, bureaus, or officers on account of matters involving the performance of their official duties or affecting the [Town] City Attorney shall have power, subject to the approval of the [Town] City Manager, to appeal from orders, decisions and judgments in which the [Town] City, or any department, commission, board, bureau or officer is a party.
 The [Town] City Attorney shall also have the power to enter into any agreement, compromise or settlement of any claims against the [Town] City in an amount not to exceed ten thousand dollars (\$10,000.00).
+The

-The [Town] City Attorney shall have the power, subject to the approval of the [Town] City Manager, to enter any agreement, compromise or settlement of claims against the [Town] City in an amount not to exceed twenty thousand dollars (\$20,000.00).
-Any agreement, compromise or settlement of claims against the [Town] City exceeding twenty thousand dollars (\$20,000.00) shall require the approval of the Town City Manager, [Town] City Attorney and the [Board of Directors] City Council.
+[Town] City Attorney shall have the power, subject to the approval of the [Town] City Manager, to enter any agreement, compromise or settlement of claims against the [Town] City in an amount not to exceed twenty thousand dollars (\$20,000.00).
+Any agreement, compromise or settlement of claims against the [Town] City exceeding twenty thousand dollars (\$20,000.00) shall require the approval of the [Town] City Manager, [Town] City Attorney and the [Board of Directors] City Council.
 Notwithstanding the above, the [Town] City Attorney, with the concurrence of the [Town] City Manager, may enter into any agreement, compromise or settlement of any land use appeals, tax appeals, medical insurance claims, workers' compensation or heart and hypertension claims (excluding full and final stipulations), and all other claims for which settlement authority is vested in an entity other than the [Board of Directors] City Council.
-The [Town] City Attorney shall prepare or approve all forms of contracts and other instruments to which the [Town] City is a party or in which it has an interest.
-The [Town] City Attorney may, with the approval of the [Town] City Manager, employ special counsel to assist in the conduct of important cases or proceedings to which the [Town] City Attorney shall not appear as Counsel before any board, commission, officer or other agency of the [Town] City.
+The [Town] City Attorney shall prepare or approve all forms of contracts and other instruments to which the [Town] City Manager, employ special counsel to assist in the conduct of important cases or proceedings to which the [Town] City Attorney shall not an interest.
+Except on behalf of the [Town] City, the [Town] City Attorney shall not appear as Counsel before any board, commission, officer or other agency of the [Town] City.